Common Career Mistakes and How to Avoid Them

 Tips to Refocus Negativity

-- Seek out help where possible You can ask a mentor for guidance or to ask colleagues for advice.
+- Seek out help where possible Get a mentor’s advice or ask your colleagues for advice.

 Overcommitting Workload